 JOSHUA HOSTERMAN earned his BFA in sculpture at Minneapolis College of Art and Design and has additionally studied social sciences and economics.
 He comes from a family of technical types and has been making objects by hand and machine his whole life.
 Joshua practices visual and community art.
 He has managed a non-profit teaching wood shop, worked in the preservation bindery at a large public library, hosted custom sextoy crafting workshops, opened an anarchist community center, and received several public art grants.
 Nowadays, he mostly enjoys drawing, photography, and helping others create objects and situations.

 JORDAN OLSEN is a multimedia artist working in ceramics, wood, textiles, papier-mâché, musical composition and performance, and a variety of other visual and performance media to create works that examine the composition of ourselves and the world we live in.
 His interests are broad-ranging and include brewing science, urban agriculture, foraging for wild edibles, material self-sufficiency, climbing tall trees and skipping rocks really far.
-Since 2015 he has been a part of developing the Local Clay Workshop with Amy Joy Hosterman at the VCAC and is super excited to continue helping to expand our understanding of the rich, delicious Yooper Yum-Yum clay that is found at camp.
+Since 2015 he has been a part of developing the Local Clay programming with Amy Joy Hosterman at the VCAC and is super excited to continue helping to expand our understanding of the rich, delicious Yooper Yum-Yum clay that is found at camp.

 He resides in Minneapolis, MN where he often volunteers with the Cedar Cultural Center during many of their local and international music events.
 He also bikes all over town all year round, and once upon a time worked downtown fixing watches for six years.
 He is committed to social justice, environmental stewardship, and constant curiosity in the pursuit of knowledge.

 MEL SEEGER has worked in the logging industry and run sawmills his entire life in Northern Minnesota and the UP.
 He builds barns, saunas, yurts and boats of his own designs; the Visitor Center's studio barn is one of his.
 He also makes various types of heaters, furnaces, ovens, and stoves and has been experimenting with creating insulating bricks from local clay and sawdust from his mill.
 He's a master of hand craft and is also tech savvy, using CAD and CNC to create utilitarian designs and visual art.
 He also farms and plays traditional Norwegian music with his wife.
-Mel collaborates with VCAC artists during our Sustainable Building and Woodworking Workshops.
+Mel collaborates with VCAC artists during our Sustainable Building projects.